curl/curl/docs/cmdline-opts/cookie.md

 # `--cookie`

-This option has two separate functions.
+This option has two slightly separate cookie sending functions.

 Either: pass the exact data to send to the HTTP server in the Cookie header.
 It is supposedly data previously received from the server in a `Set-Cookie:`